Home | Chemistry Calculator | Ca Reactor Setup Help |

 g) If using a controller, set up the level at which the CO2 shall open, I would recommend to start at 6.7, if the controller has a span of control I would recommend to set it to the minimum which is usually about 0.1 PH units so the controller will open the CO2 at 6.7 and close it at 6.6.
 Do not connect the solenoid to the controller yet.

 10. Wait several hours for the PH in the effluent to stabilize, adjust the CO2 bubble rate so the PH is in between 6.6 and 6.7, increasing the bubble rate if the PH is high or reducing it if the PH is low, make small adjustments at a time or you may end up overshooting and undershooting the PH.
 Insure also that the bubble rate has been consistent and maintained.
+If a controller will be used adjust the CO2 bubble rate to reach a bit lower, 6.4 to 6.5.
+Wait for the PH to stabilize between adjustments.

 11. Unplug the solenoid from the power outlet and connect it to the controller if using one.
 Although the controller will maintain the PH between 6.6 and 6.7, having it adjusted for 6.4 to 6.5 without the controller will insure that even if the controller fails, the PH will not drop too far.
+Also, limiting the minimum without controller to the 6.4 to 6.5range, the frequency at which the controller has to turn off and on is reduced thus reducing the controller and solenoid wear.

 Test your aquarium alkalinity every 24 hours, if it tends to rise then reduce the CO2 bubble rate, to run the reactor at a higher PH of 6.7 to 6.8, if the alkalinity tends to decrease then increase CO2 bubble rate to reduce the PH in the reactor to a lower range of 6.5 to 6.6.

 If using a controller, reset the control point from 6.7 to either 6.8 (If alkalinity is increasing or 6.6 if the alkalinity is decreasing as the case may be.
+Wait for another 24 hours and test the aquarium alkalinity again.
+If the Alkalinity is still increasing, change the PH to 6.9 and wait another 24 hours.

 On the other hand, if the alkalinity continues to decrease and because we do not prefer to operate below 6.5, instead of further lowering the PH, we will increase the effluent rate by about 10 ml/min to 40 ml/min.
 We will need to increase the CO2 bubble rate proportionally so the PH does not increase with the change in effluent rate and stay at the previous 6.5 level.
 Repeat this process of testing and adjusting until the alkalinity in the aquarium no longer changes.